Connecting educators with business leaders to create possibilities for students

-The Coder School is linked with Brooks Elementary to help minority students learn modern technologies, gaining skills and confidence both in and out of the classroom, in hopes that this will open doors and create opportunities for their futures.
-Through this partnership, students will learn skills such as coding, video creation, and engineering, and learn how to apply these skills apply to the real world.
+The Coder School linked with Brooks Elementary to help minority students learn modern technologies, gaining skills and confidence both in and out of the classroom, in hopes of opening doors and creating opportunities for their futures.
+Through this partnership, students learned skills such as coding, video creation, and engineering, and learn how to apply these skills apply to the real world.

 Dillard Drive Middle School